elisemercury/Duplicate-Image-Finder/docs/app.rst

    `difPy Web App`_ Interface

-difPy will output result metrics of the comparison process, and will let you download a ZIP file of the deduplicated images.
+difPy Web will scan the uploaded images for duplicates (or similar images) and will let you download a ZIP file of all your deduplicated files! ✨

 .. figure:: static/assets/result_transp.png
    :scale: 60 %